ciolfi/Va-stats/README.md

   - Can't log out?
 If you get an error preventing you from logging out: please modify the /components/Navbar.jsx file per comments at the top of the file.

+## Dreamhost-mtl folder
+- This contains a folder and an HTM file to be uploaded to the HTML hosting service, Dreamhost (as opposed to Vercel for JS).
+The HTM file has been converted to HTM from an Excel file due to partner concerns, which explains the evident errors.
+The file still works.
+We will continue to work with the partner on a better solution when they have more time to provide necessary materials.